chibisov/drf-extensions/docs/index.md

             return Response(cities)

-You can implement view method and use it for Etag calculation by specifying `etag_func` argument as string:
+You can implement a view method and use it for Etag calculation by specifying `etag_func` argument as string:

     from rest_framework_extensions.etag.decorators import etag